Guided Meditation

 Your future self knows that you will succeed because it lives in the future where it is already successful and happy.
 Your future self may give you words of advice or reassurance, or she may show her love and support in other ways, such as through a hug or a symbolic gift.

-In the guided meditation for change and new beginnings, you imagine yourself on a children's playground, and you create your future by choosing where on the playground you want to be.
+In the meditation for life changes, you imagine yourself on a children's playground, and you create your future by choosing where on the playground you want to be.

-Magic Carpet Ride is a fun guided meditation for setting goals.
-If you are feeling anxious about your goals, try the guided meditation for fear of failure.
+Magic Carpet Ride is a fun meditation for setting goals.
+If you are feeling anxious, try the meditation for fear of failure.
+The meditation for reaching goals includes some processes that I use with coaching clients.
+If you've always wanted to meet your Fairy Godmother, try the goal setting meditation.

 Higher Self Meditation